Petoski: 1985: three-year-old season

 In early 1985, Petoski was prepared for a run in The Derby by running in two recognised trial races.
 In May he finished second by a length to Damister in the Sandown Classic Trial, and two weeks later he ran second to Law Society in the Chester Vase.
 Following these performances he was sent off at odds of 33/1 in the Derby and finished eleventh of the thirteen runners behind Slip Anchor.
 Petoski appeared to be a useful racehorse who was unable to compete at the highest class.

 In July, Petoski appeared at Newmarket to contest the Group Two Princess of Wales's Stakes.
 Ridden as usual by Willie Carson he produced easily his best performance to date to win by two lengths from a field which included Jupiter Island (Japan Cup) and Lanfranco (King Edward VII Stakes).
 The way in which he "stormed home" in the race led some commentators to question the validity of the Epsom Derby form.
 Later in the same month, Petoski was sent to Ascot for the King George VI and Queen Elizabeth Stakes in which he faced a field which included Oh So Sharp and Rainbow Quest from England, Law Society and Princess Pati from Ireland, Treizieme from France, Sirius Symboli from Japan and Strawberry Road from Australia.
 Petoski was held up towards the rear of the field before moving into contention in the straight.
 Switched to the outside, he produced a strong late run to take the lead in the final strides and win by a neck from Oh So Sharp with Rainbow Quest in third.
 The winning time was the fastest since Grundy's win in 1975 and remained the second fastest for the race until the victory of Harbinger in 2010.
-Following the race, Dick Hern, who had been confined to a wheelchair following a hunting accident when riding with the Quorn in December 1984, received a personal telephone message from the Queen congratulating him on Petoski's victory.
+Following the race, Dick Hern, who had used a wheelchair following a hunting accident when riding with the Quorn in December 1984, received a personal telephone message from the Queen congratulating him on Petoski's victory.
 Petoski was being prepared for a run in the Great Voltigeur Stakes in August when he sustained a pastern injury that ruled him out for the rest of the season.

 At the end of the year, Petoski was given a Timeform rating of 135.